YellowJacketLinux/LFS/README.md

 #### LibreSSL as a System Library

-The kernel module loader (kmod) links against LibreSSL, which to me clearly qualifies LibreSSL as a ‘System Library’ with respect the [GPL System Library Exception](https://www.gnu.org/licenses/gpl-faq.en.html#SystemLibraryException) for both GPLv2 and GPLv3.
+The kernel module loader (kmod) links against LibreSSL, which to me clearly qualifies LibreSSL as a ‘System Library’ with respect to the [GPL System Library Exception](https://www.gnu.org/licenses/gpl-faq.en.html#SystemLibraryException) for both GPLv2 and GPLv3 as the kernel itself in YJL does not properly function without the LibreSSL libraries.

 ### OpenSSL